Picklerick9899/Road-Traffic-Severity-Prediction/README.md

 ---

-## 📎 Author & Credits

-This dataset and project were part of a master's research study.
-Special thanks to the Addis Ababa Sub-city police departments for the dataset.

----

 ## 🏁 Conclusion

 This project demonstrates the effectiveness of data preprocessing, feature selection, and class balancing techniques in improving multi-class classification performance.
 It also highlights how real-world accident data can be leveraged to improve road safety analysis using ML.